Meet the passionate people of NCAT. These are the stories and faces of the people who make it an amazing place to work.

-Lee has been writing and educating on sustainable agriculture for over 15 years, focusing on livestock, pasture, and organic certification.
+Lee has been writing and educating on sustainable agriculture for more than 19 years, focusing on livestock, pasture, and organic certification.
 He has worked as an organic certification educator, a cooperative extension agent, and a cattle ranch manager.
-A graduate of Texas A&M University, Lee holds a BS in Animal Science and an MEd in agricultural education.
-He lives in Dallas, PA where he enjoys reading, writing, and sailing.
+A graduate of Texas A&M University, Lee holds a Bachelor of Science degree in animal science and a Master of Education degree in agricultural education.
+He lives in Dallas, Pennsylvania, where he enjoys writing and sailing.

 After receiving his degree in International Agriculture Development from UC Davis, Omar journeyed to South America where he worked with small farmers to encourage diversification, business development, alternative technologies and reforestation.
 In the two years since, he’s been managing several farmers’ workers in the Bay Area and working on an 80 acre permaculture farm in Montana.
 Omar will use his skills and knowledge to reach farmers within the Latino community.
 Omar is fluent in Spanish.